Grant applications due October 14

 - Limited funds will be used in support of Independent Study (IS) projects.
 Funding will be considered for costs specifically related to work done over FWT.
 Funds for materials, which would be purchased as part of the project, whether or not the student was completing an IS are not funded.
 For example: Funding for props for a play a student is working on over FWT as part of a senior project will not be covered, but costs related to traveling to a particular site necessary to the study, which could not happen any time other than FWT, would.
 Similarly, for IS projects which will be completed during the spring term, only costs accrued during the FWT will be covered.

 - Kamal Shaikh ’02 Field Work Term Scholarship.
 Offered through an endowment established by Dr. Salahuddin and Mrs. Marion Shaikh, Paul Olmer ’98, Katharine Wilson, and many alumni donors in memory of Kamal Shaikh ’02.
 This scholarship is awarded to one or two international students interested in science or drama.
 Funding is based on need and number of eligible students.
 The total amount available is typically between $1,000 and $1,500, which may be awarded to one student or divided between two students.
-Recipients of the scholarship will be required to share their work publicly through the FWT Night event in March, and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+Recipients of the scholarship will be required to share their work publicly through the FWT Night event on March 15, and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - The Emily Kassier ’14 Field Work Term Scholarship for Teaching.
 Offered through a gift of the family and friends of Emily Kassier ’14 in her memory.
 The grants of $500 will be awarded to two students with an interest in teaching who are doing an FWT in the area of education.
-Grant recipients will be required to share their work publicly through the FWT Night event in March, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+Grant recipients will be required to share their work publicly through the FWT Night event on March 15, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - First-year International Student Fund.
 Offered through the FWT&CDO, this fund is intended to assist first-year international students who due to visa restrictions are unable to volunteer or take paid internships off-campus in the US during their first winter FWT.
 Grants will be awarded to first-year international students with significant financial need who can only go abroad this winter to pursue an internship aligned with their academic inquiry.
 Individual grants are expected to range between $500 and $1200 and will be awarded to approximately five to ten students.
-Recipients of this grant will be required to share their work publicly at the FWT Night event in March.
+Recipients of this grant will be required to share their work publicly at the FWT Night on March 15.

 Strong applications are: